Tearsheet

 Christopher Miller, Executive Vice President and Chief Financial Officer

-Christopher Miller was appointed Executive Vice President and Chief Financial Officer, effective January 6, 2025.
-He previously served as CFO of Shamrock Foods Company for nearly two years.
-Prior to that, he spent over 15 years at Core-Mark Holding Co., where he held various financial and leadership roles, including Executive Vice President and Chief Financial Officer, and Vice President and Chief Accounting Officer.
-Core-Mark Holding Co. was acquired by Performance Food Group Company in September 2021.
-Miller's background also includes finance and accounting roles at Cost Plus World Market, Levi Strauss & Co., and Hermes.
+Christopher Miller was appointed Executive Vice President and Chief Financial Officer of Grocery Outlet, effective January 6, 2025.
+He joined Grocery Outlet from Shamrock Foods Co., where he served as CFO for nearly two years.
+Before Shamrock Foods, Miller dedicated over 15 years to Core-Mark Holding Co., taking on various financial and leadership roles, including Executive Vice President and CFO, and Vice President and Chief Accounting Officer.
+His professional background also includes finance and accounting positions at retail and consumer products companies such as Cost Plus World Market, Levi Strauss & Co., and Hermès.

 AI Analysis | Feedback

-The key risks to Grocery Outlet's (GO) business include:
+Here are the key risks to Grocery Outlet's business:

 AI Analysis | Feedback